JoinUs4Health/Organisation/technical/platform/pages/terms-of-use_en.md

 Actions intended to damage these no-tolerance policies may lead to immediate account suspension.
 Content that is illegal in Germany will be deleted and may lead to immediate account suspension.

-Furthermore, we do not post contents, which do not comply with the data privacy, data protection als legal regulations.
+Furthermore, we do not post contents, which do not comply with the data privacy, data protection and legal regulations.

 # Using other peoples work
 Do not upload or use any work you do not own and you have no license for.